hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Whilst modest merit often starves unknown,
 >
-> Afraid to ask, asham'd their case to own;
+> Afraid to ask, ashamed their case to own;
 >
 > While insolent and public paupers share,
 >